keptn/keptn.github.io/content/docs/0.7.x/troubleshooting/index.md

 kubectl run -i --restart=Never --rm test-${RANDOM} --image=alpine:3.11 -- sh -c "wget https://keptn.sh"
 ```

-If in any of the above instances you get a "bad address", then you might be affected, e.g.:
+If in any of the above instances you get a "bad address", then you are most likely affected, e.g.:
 ```
 wget: bad address 'kubernetes.default.svc.cluster.local'
 ```

-If it prints a download bar, the content of the requested URL or an HTTP 400 error (or similar), the connection seems to work, e.g.:
+If it prints a download bar, the content of the requested URL or an HTTP 400 error (or similar), the connection works, e.g.:
 ```
 Connecting to kubernetes.default.svc.cluster.local (10.0.80.1:443)
 saving to 'v1'